-Noise can lead to physical and psychological stress, interfere with communication, and reduce productivity in a workplace.
+Noise can lead to physical and psychological stress, interfere with communication, and reduce productivity in the workplace.
 If you’re living or working in a noisy environment, a reliable soundproofing material could save you from the negative impacts of high levels of continuous noise.

 Felt is good for soundproofing.
 The material’s densely packed fibers work to prevent the transmission of unwanted sound waves from a source to your ears.
 A felt material can also add comfort and aesthetic interest to an interior design.